jaroslavpsenicka/gencase/README.md

 Do the tasks
 - switch to BPM and take both tasks, resolve them
-- switch back to case detail, see callbacks and data mapping in event history
+- switch back to case detail, see task completion notification
+- show callbacks and data mapping in event history
-- show case moved to approval phase (automatically, incl. data migration, new fields)
+- show case moved to approval phase (incl. data migration, new fields)
-- show new task being created (basic approval)
+- show new task created (basic approval)

 Model upgrade
 - split name attribute in two, deploy the model
 - observe the data migration dialog, configure migration, process
 - show case detail with new fields

+### Model upgrade

+Migrating one field (clientName) into two (clientFirstName, clientLastName) using simple rules (clientFirstName = clientName.split(' )[0], clientLastName = clientName.split(' )[1]).
+Approval task requires both clientId and clientName fields to be present, mapping need to be updated within the model (concat, as part of new case spec).